Cong-Zou/Web-Application-for-CS-Community/README.md

 with the given author as group 1, first-level authors as group 2 and second-level as group 3 to distinguish them in the graph.
 With the returned data, the web app draws the collaboration network using D3's force directed graph, with the author's names as labels.

+### Requirement 8
+Input some keywords(split by ,) and k number(default is 10), it will generate the top k papers and their authors.

 ### Requirement 9
 The requirement aims to input a major publication channel (a journal or a conference) and output the